andrew/ultimate-awesome/README.md

 - [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.
 - [publicsectornl](https://github.com/j535d165/publicsectornl) - Open Source in the public sector in the Netherlands.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
+- [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
 - [awesome-nlp-references](https://github.com/JudePark96/awesome-nlp-references) - A curated list of resources dedicated to Knowledge Distillation, Recommendation System, especially Natural Language Processing (NLP).
 - [talks](https://github.com/learn-anything/talks) - Awesome Talks .
+- [awesome-portablizing](https://github.com/mackieks/awesome-portablizing) - A list of cool portablizing/modding projects, with a focus on open source hardware and software.
 - [awesome-reputation-systems](https://github.com/MantisClone/awesome-reputation-systems) - A curated list of reputation systems.
 - [awesome-compopt](https://github.com/MartinEesmaa/awesome-compopt) - A list of the awesome archive compressor and optimizer programs.
 - [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.